Tiamat-Tech/elements/README.md

 The following components can be used to create a custom `<Carousel>` component.
 Every rendered component accepts `className` and `style` props (in addition to any other prop accepted by a React DOM node) so custom CSS classes and styles may be applied to supplement the basic required styles.
 The contents of the included `styles.css` file must be manually added to the project's CSS for the carousel to function.

-### Carousel components
+### API

-The `<Provider>` component must be the parent of all other carousel components and accepts the props below.
+The `<Provider>` component must be the parent of all other carousel components and accepts the following props.

 | **prop**        | **default**    | type                          | **details**                                                  |
 | --------------- | -------------- | ----------------------------- | ------------------------------------------------------------ |